Greater Toronto Area: Transportation

 The main airport serving the GTA is Toronto Pearson International Airport in Mississauga, which is Canada's largest and busiest airport.
 It processed over 47 million passengers in 2017 and nearly 50 million passengers in 2018.
 Toronto Pearson International Airport is operated by the Greater Toronto Airports Authority (GTAA).
-John C. Munro Hamilton International Airport in nearby Hamilton also handles international flights handles some discount flights and charters and acts as an alternative to Pearson.
-The Billy Bishop Toronto City Airport on the Toronto Islands near downtown is used for civil aviation, air ambulance traffic and regional scheduled airlines (it handled nearly two million passengers in 2012).
+John C. Munro Hamilton International Airport in nearby Hamilton also handles international flights, handles some discount flights and charters, and acts as an alternative to Pearson.
+The Billy Bishop Toronto City Airport, on the Toronto Islands near downtown, is used for civil aviation, air ambulance traffic and regional scheduled airlines (it handled nearly two million passengers in 2012).
 There are also a number of smaller airports scattered throughout the GTA.
 The International Air Transport Association (IATA) uses YTO as a code for multiple airports in the area, including those without passenger service.

-The Greater Toronto Airport Authority has also placed a tentative proposal to develop a new airport in Pickering (which also extends over into Markham and Uxbridge).
-As the GTAA predicts Toronto Pearson would be unable to be the sole provider for the bulk of Toronto's commercial air traffic in the next 20 years from the report's publication in 2004 (i.e. in 2024), they believe a new airport in Pickering would address the need for a regional/reliever airport east of Toronto Pearson, as well as complement the airport in Hamilton, Ontario.
+The Greater Toronto Airport Authority has also placed a tentative proposal to develop a new airport in Pickering, which would also extend over into Markham and Uxbridge.
+As the GTAA predicts Toronto Pearson would be unable to be the sole provider for the bulk of Toronto's commercial air traffic in the next 20 years from the report's publication in 2004 (i.e. in 2024), it believes that a new airport in Pickering would address the need for a regional/reliever airport east of Toronto Pearson and complement the airport in Hamilton, Ontario.
 The GTAA also stated the new airport would create more opportunities for economic development in the eastern region of the Greater Toronto Area.
+However, demand for the new airport lessened because of the COVID-19 pandemic and its aftermath, as well as the planned Alto high-speed rail network, which would eliminate many short-haul flights along the route between Toronto and Quebec City.

 The region also has significant maritime infrastructure being on the Great Lakes-St. Lawrence Seaway system.
 The Port of Oshawa and Port of Toronto handle between 2 and 4 million tonnes of cargo annually.
 The Port of Toronto also has an International Marine Passenger Terminal, which had 12,000 cruise passengers in 2019.